take-cheeze/mruby-clang-plugin/README.md

 mruby-clang-plugin
 ==================
-clang plugin to check mruby C API calling error.
+clang plugin to check mruby C API call that could be unsafe.

 Howto use
 ---------